 Config

-Now, letβs actually deploy the website, first configure your astro.config.mjs
+Now, letβs actually deploy the website, first configure your astro.config.mjs.

 import { defineConfig } from 'astro/config'